Lactarius subflammeus: Similar species

-Ecology, habitat and distribution
+Habitat and distribution

 Like all species in the genus Lactarius, L. subflammeus is mycorrhizal, forming mutualistic associations with trees.
 The fungus and the plant forms structures called ectomycorrhizae, a specialized sheath of hyphae on the surface of the root from which hyphae extend into the soil and into the outer cortical cells of the root.
 The fruit bodies of L. subflammeus grow scattered to grouped under conifers or in mixed conifer-hardwood forests near pine and spruce, from August to December.
 The fungus is widely distributed in the Pacific Northwest, where it is very common in conifer forests.
-The habitat of the type location was coastal sand dunes under pine.
-States from which the fungus has been collected include Washington, Idaho, Oregon, California, and Colorado.
-The mushroom's range extends north into Canada, where it has been found near Victoria, British Columbia in coastal forests dominated by Douglas-fir (Pseudotsuga menziesii).
+The habitat of the type locality was coastal sand dunes under pine.

+U.S. states from which the fungus has been collected include Washington, Idaho, Oregon, California, and Colorado.
+The mushroom's range extends north into Canada, where it has been found near Victoria, British Columbia in coastal forests dominated by Douglas fir (Pseudotsuga menziesii).

+Conservation

+NatureServe Explorer does not currently assign a global conservation status rank to Lactarius subflammeus.
+A 2021 review of milkcap occurrence on Red Lists notes that L. subflammeus appears in the Chinese Red List as data deficient, but the entry is flagged by the authors with a question mark to indicate an unconfirmed record and should not be taken as evidence of occurrence in China.